 Claims by cause in the Staple Inn United Kingdom Study are outlined below, along with other countries' experience for comparison.
 In the United Kingdom, cancer is by far the largest percentage of claims, especially for females.
-There is an apparent lack of additional risk for smokers; however.
+There is an apparent lack of additional risk for smokers; however, smokers emerge with increasing duration.
+The cancer experience in relation to CIBT93 is higher than for other conditions.